-The most common question I’m asked as a coach is “How can I get better at riding hills?”
+The most common question I’m asked as a coach is “How can I get better at riding hills on a bicycle?”

 The answer isn’t really a simple one, but I can distill it into three parts: